MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 - Attention uses the context of a sentence in order to help the embedding solve these ambiguities.
   ![[Pasted image 20240523205115.png]]
   How does transformers use the context to set the weight for an ambiguous word?
+For each word in the context, we check how close is its meaning to the targeted word, and the closest word in the context determines the meaning of ambiguous word.
    - ![[Pasted image 20240523214227.png]]
 **General Attention**: